Diseases Of Nerves And Muscles Essay Question And Answers

 Answer:

-Frey’s syndrome
+Frey’s Syndrome

-This is auriculotemporal nerve syndrome
+Frey’s Syndrome is auriculotemporal nerve syndrome

-Frey’s syndrome Causes: Iatrogenic causes followed by parotidectomy
+Frey’s Syndrome Causes: Iatrogenic causes followed by parotidectomy

 Frey’s Syndrome Features: